Manifesto-Digital/contentful-gatsby-netlify/documentation/06-infrastructure.md

 # Infrastructure & Tooling

-The shelter websites is made up of a few microservices:
+The shelter websites are made up of a few microservices:

 - Contentful is used for delivering the data.
-- Azure hosts the Laravel Api for doing slightly more complicated actions with the Contentful data.
+- Azure hosts the Laravel API for doing slightly more complicated actions with the Contentful data.
-- Netlify hosts the static Gatsby generatted sites.
+- Netlify hosts the static Gatsby generated sites.
 - CircleCi is the automation tool.

 ## Contentful

-[Contentful](app.contentful.com) is a content architecute plaftform.
-It is responsible for providing all content for the Shelter website and future spin offs.
+[Contentful](app.contentful.com) is a content architecture platform.
+It is responsible for providing all content for the Shelter website and future spin-offs.

 Key area's:

 - Content models: provide structure for various pieces of content.
 - Environments: allow multiple versions of the content for testing.
-- Api keys: provide access to integration services with granular environment access.
+- API keys: provide access to integration services with granular environment access.
 - Webhooks: allow triggers based on content actions.
 - Roles & permissions: control users editing and publishing capabilities

-### Extending the contenful interface
+### Extending the Contentful interface

-There are situations where you want to slightly alter what Contentful's UI offers, for example add information about previous versions, enter UI Extensions.
+There are situations where you want to slightly alter what Contentful's UI offers, for example, add information about previous versions, enter UI Extensions.

 A repository has been created to house all future [UI Extensions](https://github.com/Shelter-England/contentful-extentions).